OHIF/Viewers/platform/docs/docs/platform/services/ui/customization-service.md

   ],
 ```

-And this `ohif.overlayItem` object will be used as a prototype to define items
+And this `ohif.overlayItem` object will be used as a prototype (and template) to define items
 to be displayed on `CustomizableViewportOverlay`.
-See the next section.
+See how we use the `ohif.overlayItem` in
+the example below.

 ## Configuring customizations